bcgov/traction-tenant-traceability-controller/TraceabilityAndTractionFeatureComparison.md

 #### Storage

-We store the issued credential in a postgres DB with the use of aries-askar.
+We store the issued credential in a postgres DB with the use of [aries-askar](https://github.com/hyperledger/aries-askar).
 This is to ensure we can update statuses of issued credentials.

 ### Presentations

 #### Exchanges

-Presentation exchanges happend over an oauth communication.
+Presentation exchanges happend over an [oauth authentication channel](https://w3c-ccg.github.io/traceability-interop/draft/#presentation-authentication).
 A submiter will request a token and send a presentation to the `/presentations` service endpoint.

 #### Workflows

-Presentations can be linked to a workflow instance ID.
+Presentations can be linked to a [workflow](https://w3c-ccg.github.io/traceability-vocab/#workflow) instance ID.
 These ID's serve to logically group contained credentials.
 The same ID might be used over several presentations depending on the buisness case.